Fun Things for Kids to Do in Jakarta

 Take a drive to Bandung

 Drive to Bandung where you can go factory outlet shopping.
-While you are there, do some factory outlet shopping and drive up to see Tangkuban Perahu (active volcanic region) and the tea plantations.
+Because of the numerous garment factories that are producing garments for both local and export buyers, you can get some great buys and sometimes wonderful winter clothing that did not make the shipment A drive up to see Tangkuban Perahu (active volcanic region) and the tea plantations also makes for a great weekend.

 There are a myriad of cultural activities in the city, just check out some of the major venues to see what they have scheduled: